Global-Health-Labs/DROP/docs/DROP_quickstart.md

 + Full factorial design to determine the best antibody pairs for a given antigen target
 + Taguchi design for PCR optimization

-More detail on each of these can be found in the respective roboLFA and roboNAAT Modules.
+More detail on each of these can be found in the respective RoboLFA and RoboNAAT Modules.

 ![DROP DOE](./images/DOE_example.jpg) <br>
 <small>Figure 2.
 Graphical representation of experimental designs for a 3-dimensional experimental space.
 Image from [Prism UK](https://prismtc.co.uk/resources/blogs-and-articles/the-sequential-nature-of-classical-design-of-experiments).  </small>